sarabert96/Colexification/README.md

 In this repository you can find the code of the Colexification project implemented with COLT group of University of Barcelona.

+DATA
+The Data can be downloaded running 00_DataCollection

+CODE
-The files are in both notebook and simple code format.
+The files are in notebook format, compiled with Google Colab.
-* Notebook files are for a better understanding of the code, having separated cells and more comments
-* .py files are for the running phase